 - A mark out of 20 for the candidate’s performance in their Baccalaureate exams or foreign equivalent

-- A mark out of 20 for three written pieces: an essay in which the candidate describes their activities and areas of interest, another in which they defend their motivations and reasons for applying to Sciences Po, and a personal statement.
+- A mark out of 20 for the written pieces: an essay in which the candidates defend their motivations and reasons for applying to Sciences Po and an essay.

 Candidates who have obtained the necessary mark will be invited to an interview, which is the fourth and final evaluation for admission.
 This meeting between the institution and the candidate is an essential part of the admissions procedure.
 The interview provides a new perspective on the candidate, which is distinct from the other evaluations since the examiners are not given access to the application.
 Applicants must demonstrate their ability to engage in discussion, attitude in response to questions, and the strength of their potential for success.